parker-mar/FireTunes/doc/phase1/Collaboration.md

     - g2maroc is familiar with Youtube API so he will be mainly responsible for implementing features related to connecting Youtube Info to the browser platform.
     - Others will mainly focus on feature implementation and testing.

-# How will you make decisions?
+- How will you make decisions?
-- Dicisions will be made through voting on slack or during an in-person meeting.
+	- Decisions will be agreed upon on slack or during an in-person meeting.